akbrother02/CrownStack.github.io/_posts/2017-12-31-FingerPrint-Authentication.md

 ### implemention of FingerPrint Authentication

-To authenticate users via fingerprint scan, get an instance of the new FingerprintManager class and call the authenticate() method.
+To authenticate users via the fingerprint scan, get an instance of the new FingerprintManager class and call the authenticate() method.
 Your app must be running on a compatible device with a fingerprint sensor.
 Steps to enable `FingerPrint Authentication`

 * Verify that the lock screen is secure, or in other words, it is protected by PIN, password or pattern.